 How to Create Meaningful Mementos to Hand Down to Our Kids

-Let’s take a deeper look at these three meaningful mementos that we can hand down to our kids.
+Let’s look deeper at meaningful keepsakes we can hand to our kids.

 The 100 Questions for Mom journal helps moms of all ages and stages intentionally record the many moments of their lives and legacies.
-After all, our wisdom can only be treasured by future generations if we take the time to share our stories.
+After all, future generations can only treasure our wisdom if we take the time to share our stories.

 1. 100 Questions for Mom Journal